laminas/laminas-soap/doc/book/wsdl.md

 The `addPortType($name)` method adds a new port type to the WSDL document (`/definitions/portType`) with the specified port type name.

-In terms of the `Zend\Soap\Server` implementation, it joins a set of web service methods into a single operation.
+In terms of the `Laminas\Soap\Server` implementation, it joins a set of web service methods into a single operation.

 See [the W3C portTypes documentation](http://www.w3.org/TR/wsdl#_porttypes) for